echosoar/cr/README.md

 ## CR - Code Reader

-Welcome to use cr to read github code.
+Welcome to read github code by CR.

 CR is a github code reader designed to read and comment code easily and efficiently on mobile devices such as IPADs and cell phones.
 Can be serverless, you can also configure the interface to store comments and other data.